meeshkan/properties-driven-development-tutorial/ARTICLE.md

 ### What should it do?

 To come up with properties, we first need to come up with the requirements for our `SortedDict`.
-To do that, we'll first simply play around with the expected API.
+One way to come up with requirements is to play around with the API we expect our module to have.

 First, we probably expect we can search for an inserted key: